 - Canker sores inside the mouth

-Your physician will order blood tests.
-Uls of antibsually the patient continues to eat gluten products to screen for high leveodies.
+Your physician will order blood tests to screen for the presence of antibodies associated with Celiac disease.
+Usually the patient continues to eat gluten products to screen for high levels of antibodies.
 If the tests come back positive, in most cases the next step is an endoscopy.
 The physician will examine the small intestine and may even biopsy a sample of the lining.
 The biopsy will show the depletion of the villi.

 Be careful where you buy your foods.
 Look for products that are labeled Certified Gluten Free.
 Gluten-Cross Contamination is when a crop, such as soybean –which is gluten-free, are grown in rotation (in the same fields or next to) with wheat, barley or rye.
 Sometimes the farmers will use the same storage facilities and trucks to transport to the market.

 A skin test can be used to diagnosis those with itchy skin rash symptoms.

 treatment of celiac disease